malrepos/Assignment---Module-11/README.md

 ![Close v Search Trend](Images/Close_v_Search_Trend.JPG)

-There seems to no strong correlation between lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns.
+There seems to be no strong correlation between lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns.

 ![Correlation Matrix](Images/correlations.JPG)]